PiotrCenda/ai-constraint-programming/README.md

 # Constraint Programming: Basic Problems

-Laboratory created by Mateusz Ślażyński for Artificial Intelligence course at AGH University of Science and Technology in Kraków.
+Laboratory created by Mateusz Ślażyński for Constraint Programming course at AGH University of Science and Technology in Kraków.

 ## Setup